 When a document is produced bearing a seal purporting to be the common seal of the Minister, it is to be presumed until the contrary is shown that the seal is the seal of the Minister and has been duly affixed.

-227. Accountability under this Division
+227. Financial Management Act 2006, application of to acts etc. under this Division

 Any acts or things done by the Minister under this Division are to be regarded —